Cathy Ames: Adaptations

-In 1982, Jane Seymour received a Best Actress Golden Globe award for her portrayal of Cathy Ames in the ABC mini-series adaptation of East of Eden.
-In an interview with Oprah Winfrey, Seymour commented that “there is nothing greater than playing evil incarnate.
+In 1982, Jane Seymour received a Golden Globe Award for Best Actress – Miniseries or Television Film for her portrayal of Cathy Ames in the 1981 miniseries adaptation of East of Eden, which premiered on ABC.
+In an interview with Oprah Winfrey, Seymour commented that "there is nothing greater than playing evil incarnate.
 It is wonderful!
-It is an amazing experience, because you climb into a spirit or a soul that you have no idea you know, you can't even imagine it.”
+It is an amazing experience, because you climb into a spirit or a soul that you have no idea you know, you can't even imagine it."

-An upcoming limited television series was announced and is set to star Florence Pugh as Ames.
+Florence Pugh played Ames in the 2026 miniseries adaptation of East of Eden, which will premiere on Netflix on October 1, 2026.